gabriel/YOCView/README.md

 }
 ```

-Then in your main view you can push, pop, present, dismiss without worrying about view controllers.
+Then in your view you can push, pop, present, dismiss without worrying about view controllers.

 ```objc
 @implementation MyView